Lebanon's deadlock fuels seventh day of street protests | Law-Order

 Lebanon's deadlock fuels seventh day of street protests

-Measures agreed in a meeting with top security and government officials included ordering a crackdown on anyone "violating the monetary and credit" law, including foreign exchange bureaus, a statement said.
+Measures agreed in a meeting with security and government officials included ordering a crackdown on anyone violating monetary and credit laws, including foreign exchange bureaus, a statement said.
 Since the Lebanese pound, which has lost 85% of its value, tumbled to a new low last week, protesters have blocked roads daily.

 "We have said several times that there will be an escalation because the state isn't doing anything," said Pascale Nohra, a protester on a main highway in the Jal al-Dib area.
 As Lebanon's financial crisis erupted in late 2019, a wave of mass protest rocked the country, with outrage boiling over at leaders who have overseen decades of state graft.